steqeq/0000/docs/about/compatibility/precision-support.rst

 Precision support
 *************************************************************

-The following sections provide ROCm data type specifications.
+Use the following sections to identify which data types and HIP types are supported with ROCm.

 Integral types
 ==========================================